Static random-access memory: Embedded use

 Many categories of industrial and scientific subsystems, automotive electronics, and similar embedded systems, contain SRAM which, in this context, may be referred to as embedded SRAM (ESRAM).
 Some amount is also embedded in practically all modern appliances, toys, etc. that implement an electronic user interface.

 SRAM in its dual-ported form is sometimes used for real-time digital signal processing circuits.

 In computers

-SRAM is used in personal computers, workstations and peripheral equipment: CPU register files, internal CPU caches and GPU caches, hard disk buffers, etc. LCD screens also may employ SRAM to hold the image displayed.
+SRAM is used in personal computers, workstations and peripheral equipment: CPU register files, internal CPU caches and GPU caches, hard disk buffers, etc. LCD screens also may employ memory-in-pixel (MiP) SRAM to hold the image displayed.
 SRAM was used for the main memory of many early personal computers such as the ZX80, TRS-80 Model 100, and VIC-20.

 Some early memory cards in the late 1980s to early 1990s used SRAM as a storage medium, which required a lithium battery to retain the contents of the SRAM.